Fire Science, Associate of Applied Science

 Students who successfully complete the Associate of Applied Science degree in Fire Science will:

-- Demonstrate a basic knowledge of core content for each course completed and demonstrate practical applications based on the requirements set forth by NFPA 1001 “Standard on Fire Fighter Professional Qualifications”
+- Demonstrate a basic knowledge of core content for each course completed and demonstrate practical applications based on the requirements set forth by NFPA 1001 “Standard on Fire Fighter Professional Qualifications.”

-- Communicate effectively using appropriate:
+- Communicate effectively using appropriate: Active Listening Skills, Speaking Skills, and Writing Skills.

-- Demonstrate adequate problem solving and critical thinking skills
+- Demonstrate adequate problem solving and critical thinking skills.

 Career Considerations